 As information about the coronavirus outbreak (COVID -19) continues to evolve, the Pontiac Regional Chamber of Commerce (PRC) is closely monitoring and complying with guidance provided by local, state and federal partners including the Oakland County Government, State of Michigan, Centers for Disease Control & Prevention and the U.S. Chamber of Commerce.

 Our number one priority, as always, is to keep our members and community healthy and safe.
-The PRC office will be closed to the public through May 29th, with all Chamber volunteers working remotely (this time frame is subject to change).
+The PRC office will be open by appointment only, with all Chamber Volunteers continuing to work remotely.
 Please continue to contact members of our team by email.
 Additionally, all PRC face to face events have been canceled.
 Please follow our website and/or social media channels for information pertaining to resources and virtual meeting opportunities.
 We will also be keeping you, our members, informed about the latest news, resources and tools around the Coronavirus Disease 2019 (COVID-19).
 Listed below you will find information we have compiled on resources we believe will be beneficial to you and your business including Re-Opening Resources.
 As information is rapidly changing, we encourage everyone to visit resource pages directly.

-Hot Off The Presses!
+Hot Off The Press!
 New Business Support Opportunities!

 U.S. Food and Drug Administration: